gordonl0811/JMPP/README.md

 #### Example: Redirecting TCP and UDP packets

-A slightly more complex (and perhaps realistic) example can be used to showcase the flexibility of the library.
+A slightly more complex example can be used to showcase the flexibility of the library.

 Considering the following requirements of a processor:
 - A stream of packets containing a mixture of TCP and UDP packets are received, with destinations of `127.0.0.1:80/53` respectively.
-- TCP packets are to be redirected to `192.168.0.11:80`
+- TCP packets are to be redirected to `192.168.0.11`
-- UDP packets are to be redirected to `192.168.0.22:53`
+- UDP packets are to be redirected to `192.168.0.22`

 The following diagram shows the architecture of a processor that can carry this out: